HACKCLUBGANG/Signlanguagegloves/README.md

 # Signlanguagegloves

 I am trying to make 2 gloves for sign language!
-Theres alot of hardware such as esp32,flex sensors, gyroscope, etc!
+Theres alot of hardware such as esp32,flex sensors, gyroscope, etc! it uses the gyroscope and flex sensors to find multiple words and find the word that theyre trying to say.
+This glove is for now a prototype for showcasing use

 # Circuit and Pcb